-A balanced and varied diet including healthy carbohydrates, fats and protein will help your muscles recover best after a session of surfing.
+Eating a well timed balanced and varied diet will help your muscles recover better after a session of surfing.

 As everyone will have a different requirement, you will need to find out which foods what work best for you.
 Below is a general guideline of healthy foods to fuel your body full of nutrients, minerals and antioxidants.

-Do you feel satisfied after a higher carbohydrate or protein meal?
+Do you feel more satisfied after a higher carbohydrate or higher protein meal?

-Higher protein meals are best 1-2 hours before surf and a higher carbohydrate meal is usually required post surf for rebuilding depleted energy stores and helping synthesize new muscle.
+Higher protein meals are best 1-2 hours before surf and a higher carbohydrate meal is usually required within 1 hour post surfing for rebuilding depleted energy stores and helping the body to have energy and building blocks to generate new muscle.